Cross-Cutting Themes

 Gender Equity and Social Inclusion

 Although women and youth (ages 10-29) contribute significantly to aquaculture and fisheries productivity, their contributions have historically been overlooked and/or undervalued.
-The Fish Innovation Lab promotes culturally sensitive, gender-transformative, and youth-inclusive research for development through the dissemination of knowledge, tools, recommendations, and promising practices that recognize and account for 1) multiple needs and roles of youth, women, and men in small-scale production marketing systems, and 2) multiple domains of influence that facilitate or constrain the participation of youth, women, and men in development and sustainable management along aquatic food value chains.
+The Fish Innovation Lab promoted culturally sensitive and youth-inclusive research for development through the dissemination of knowledge, tools, recommendations, and promising practices that recognized and accounted for 1) multiple needs and roles of youth, women, and men in small-scale production marketing systems, and 2) multiple domains of influence that facilitate or constrain the participation of youth, women, and men in development and sustainable management along aquatic food value chains.

 Capacity Development

-Focusing on strengthening the capacity of host-country individuals and organizations, the Fish Innovation Lab efforts encompass the widening diversity of people and institutions that have a stake in aquatic-food-security outcomes and impacts.
-We mainstream capacity-development initiatives that build on a competency-based approach, which recognizes the value of both tangible and intangible aspects of capacity development.
-This approach allows us to strengthen development conditions across aquatic food value chains; promote community buy-in; and stimulate sustainability and scalability by supporting individuals and organizations to develop, manage, and own capacity-development and learning plans that lead to continuous improvement.
+Focusing on strengthening the capacity of host-country individuals and organizations, Fish Innovation Lab efforts encompassed the widening diversity of people and institutions that have a stake in aquatic-food-security outcomes and impacts.
+We mainstreamed capacity-development initiatives that built on a competency-based approach, which recognized the value of both tangible and intangible aspects of capacity development.
+This approach allowed us to strengthen development conditions across aquatic food value chains; promote community buy-in; and stimulate sustainability and scalability by supporting individuals and organizations to develop, manage, and own capacity-development and learning plans that lead to continuous improvement.